During the last decade, building a website has continually gotten easier.

 WordPress is less expensive, but you’re on your own.
 And the cost of hiring someone to build your website is much more than £1 per-day.

-UENI is a disruptive startup based in London that aims to supply small businesses with an easy, affordable and all-in-one solution.
+UENI is a disruptive startup based in London that aims to supply small businesses website with an easy, affordable and all-in-one solution.

 Unlike WordPress, UENI doesn’t require you to build anything.
 In fact, they’ve been collecting data about businesses all over Europe for more than two years now, and purpose this information to populate websites for more than one million businesses and counting.